Learning the Lingo

-This glossary is intended as a guide to many of the terms you might hear in the polyamorous community.
-Some of the terms have definitions which are not clearly established or universally accepted, particularly with regards to terms used to describe various relationship styles.
+This is a guide to terms you might hear in the polyamorous community.
+Some of the terms have definitions that are not clearly established or universally accepted, particularly with regards to terms used to describe various relationship styles.
 Where possible, I have tried to define such terms in ways that reflect all these different usages.
 Some of the terms in this glossary are used primarily in swinging; it should not be inferred from this that polyamory and swinging are the same thing.
 Rather, there is enough crossover between the poly and swinging community that knowledge of some swinging terms is often helpful.

 The definitions given here, particularly of colloquialisms, reflect the usage I am most familiar with.
 Some terms contain commentary; anything following the word Commentary indicates my own experiences, interpretations, or views on a particular subject, and should not be assumed to be part of the formal definition of the word.

 Links in the definitions will take you to other definitions on this page unless the links are in «angle quotes», in which case they will take you off this page.
 Some terms on this page are used by both the polyamorous and BDSM communities; these terms will take you to the appropriate entry in the BDSM glossary.

 Comments or additions?
 Hit me!

 ABUNDANT LOVE: The belief or philosophy that it is possible to love more than one person at the same time.

 ADELPHOGAMY; also, FRATERNAL POLYANDRY, LEVIRATIC POLYANDRY: (Literally, adelphos brother + gamos marriage) A specific form of polyandry, practiced historically and occasionally still practiced in some portions of Tibet and Nepal, in which a set of brothers is married to the same woman.